uvnagendra/DE_Assignment/README.md

 Here we are adding a product by checking product exists and in stock.
 And checking only one product is available in cart and get the total price of it for later verification.
-Then verifying order is successfuly placed and order amount is same as the total amount noted before.
+Then verifying order is successfully placed and order amount is same as the total amount noted before.

 ## How to run the test??
 Open a terminal in VS code